 State ORP - As an alternative to membership in SCRS, newly hired state, public school, and higher education employees and individuals newly elected to the S.C.
 General Assembly beginning with the November 2012 general election have the option to participate in the State Optional Retirement Program (State ORP), which is a defined contribution plan.
-State ORP participants direct the investment of their funds into a plan administered by one of four investment providers.
-PEBA assumes no liability for State ORP benefits.
-Rather, the benefits are the liability of the investment providers.
-For this reason, State ORP assets are not part of the retirement systems' trust funds for financial statement purposes.
 Contributions to the State ORP are at the same rates as SCRS.
-A direct remittance is required from the employers to the member's account with the investment providers for the employee contribution and a portion of the employer contribution (5 percent).
+A direct remittance is required from the employer to the member's account with the ORP service provider for the employee contribution and a portion of the employer contribution (5 percent).
 A direct remittance is also required to SCRS for the remaining portion of the employer contribution and an incidental death benefit contribution, if applicable, which is retained by SCRS.
-For fiscal years ended June 30, 2021 and 2020, the Authority had no employees who made contributions to or participated in the State ORP plan.
+For the fiscal year ended June 30, 2024, the Authority had one employee who made contributions to and participated in the State ORP plan.
+Contributions to the State ORP plan for the fiscal year ended June 30, 2024, amounted to \$20,946.
+For the fiscal year ended June 30, 2023, the Authority had no employees who made contributions to or participated in the State ORP plan,